Voltorik/Assignment3_contactDirectory/README.md

 The json file in not rewritten after execution so certain functions only work with the hardcoded values.

 # Quick Start
-1. Clone down the repo and run locally.
+1. Clone down the repo, run `npm install`, and run locally using the command `node server` in the terminal.
 Local host is set to port 3000.
 2. Open up a web browser and enter `localhost:3000`.
 This will take you to the main page.
 3. From there all the functions should be available.
 Please read the bellow for more info.